NextloopTechnologies/lavisha-insurance-processing-BE/README.md

 Run migrations on staging(canonical branch) to keep in sync with all non-staging schema changes;

 1- Reset the db with `SKIP_SEED=true npx prisma migrate reset` and make sure to add `SKIP_SEED=true` in env or inline.
-2- Peform migration `npx prisma migrate dev --init usefulname`.
+2- Peform migration `npx prisma migrate dev --name useful_name`.
 3- Peform seeding (Optional) `SKIP_SEED=false npx prisma db seed` or from env.